An update to 100% whole wheat sourdough breadmaking with Rye flour

 Next l will mention a little bit about fiber enrichments.
 I add wheat bran and flax seed meal to bring up the fiber level even higher and add vital wheat gluten to soften and enhance the crumb structure.
 Fiber enriched loves do not rise that much and added gluten helps to get little bit more air into the dough and helps it rise more.
 The bread We are making today is still going to be denser and hearty because of the wheat bran and I want it that way to have a loaf which will release that energy slower, thus curbing the glycemic peaks.
 It has helped me curb my not so good habit of snacking between meals completely.

 Another important tip is how to store your freshly baked bread.
 Home baked fresh bread does not last on counter longer because they do not have the additives to help extend the shelf life.
 I do like to make and bake my loaves weekly in one go so I need to store bread to last them long.
 Once baked I cover them with a clean towel and let it cool down completely.
 Then and store them in freezer in zip top bag until you are ready to use.
 Place the bread on the counter on the night before and you are going to use it to thaw out and get to room temperature.
 If you want to freeze the dough that can be done as well.
-But I have not personally tried freezing the dough.
-If you do this, I would love to hear how it turns out after baking.

 Finally, I bake my loaves of bread in cast iron Dutch oven and in extremely hot oven.
 I mean extremely hot.
 But for my friends who do not own cast iron Dutch ovens, I do have a work around.
 Place a metal baking pan or an empty bread pan in the lower rack of the oven while preheating.
 As soon as you put the bread to bake on the top rack, pour a 1 cup of water carefully to the empty pan and close the oven door. extra moisture from the steam will help the bread rise and expand faster yields deliciously crusty bread.